marcinjahn/technology-notebook/src/docs/programming/javascript/angular/components.md

 #### Two-way Binding

-In forms it is useful to bind in two-ways, so that we can control the contents of the input and also read that content.
+In forms, it is useful to bind in two-ways, so that we can control the contents of the input and also read that content.

 Here's an example: